How Much Do You Know About PoE?

 Where Is PoE Used?

 Apart from data communications between two devices, PoE also enables an Ethernet switch/Hub to power a remote device over an existing LAN cable.
 Without PoE, any remote device needs to be powered independently.
 And PoE also has many other applications.
 Here are three major applications of PoE: network cameras, wireless access points (WAPs) and voice-over-IP phones (VoIPs).
-Following is a simple diagram of PoE application.
+Following is a simple diagram of the PoE application.

 poe-applications

-What’s the Major Advantages of PoE?
+What are the Major Advantages of PoE?

 Installing PoE to your network will bring lots of advantages that you cannot ignore.